DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-enabling-pupil-learning/autumn-week-5-ect-learning-intentions-and-introduction.md

 You will learn that:

-- The ability to self-regulate one’s emotions affects pupils’ ability to learn, success in school and future lives.
+- The ability to self-regulate one's emotions affects pupils' ability to learn, success in school and future lives.
-- Teachers can influence pupils’ resilience and beliefs about their ability to succeed, by ensuring all pupils have the opportunity to experience meaningful success.
+- Teachers can influence pupils' resilience and beliefs about their ability to succeed, by ensuring all pupils have the opportunity to experience meaningful success.
 - Pupils are motivated by intrinsic factors (related to their identity and values) and extrinsic factors (related to reward).

 You will learn how to: